personium/legacy-api-references/api/en/210_Register_Role_Using_NavProp.md

 * Only accepts the request body in the JSON format
 * Only application/json is supported for Content-Type in the request header and the JSON format for the response body
 * $formatQuery options ignored
+* If \_Box.Name in the request URL is different from \_Box.Name in the request body, \_Box.Name of the request body is ignored

 ### Request